Talking to Your Doctor About Systemic Lupus Erythematosus

 Specific Questions to Ask Your Healthcare Provider

-- Is there anything unusual about my case?
+- Is there anything unusual that I need to know?

-- Is there any way to tell how severe my case will become?
+- Is there any way to tell how severe my symptoms will become?

 - How safe would it be for me to get pregnant?
 Would my baby be at increased risk?